 - Perfumeria Myrurgia Ltd. established in Barcelona, Spain.

 - Potter Drug & Chemical Company (Cuticura) open laboratory in England.

-- Marie Earle opens her first U.S. salon in New York.
+- Marie Earle opens a salon in New York.

 - Morny begin to export cosmetics (U.K.).